HenrySchall/Economics/README.md

 - Interest Rate Parity (Contact with the external sector)
 - Taylor Rule (Monetary Policy Decisions)

-> Interest Rate Parity ou Condição de paridade descoberta da taxa de juros é um conceito que descreve a relação entre as taxas de juros de dois países e as taxas de câmbio esperadas entre suas moedas.
-Essa condição é importante para entender como as taxas de juros e as expectativas de câmbio influenciam os fluxos de capital entre os países.
+> Interest Rate Parity or Uncovered Interest Rate Parity Condition is a concept that describes the relationship between the interest rates of two countries and the expected exchange rates between their currencies.
+This condition is important for understanding how interest rates and exchange rate expectations influence capital flows between countries.

-#### Matematicamente:
+#### Mathematically:
-Curva IS -> $Ht = \beta0 - \beta1(it - Etπt+1 - r*) + β2Θt−1 + β3Ψt−1 + εt$
+IS Curve -> $Ht = \beta0 - \beta1(it - Etπt+1 - r*) + β2Θt−1 + β3Ψt−1 + εt$

 - Ht = Hiato do produto
 - it = Taxa de juros nominal